DOCS

 In order to display the cart details to the customer, you need to create a server-side function that will call the Zonos API to create a cart, and then pass that cart ID back to your frontend.
 This will ensure that cart details are not exposed to the customer in a way that can be manipulated.

-Your backend API call will use a secret GraphQL credential token, which is different than the public token which you use to authenticate the Zonos JS script.
-This token can be retrieved from Dashboard, and needs to be passed as a header in your API call.
+Your backend API call will use a secret GraphQL credential token, which is different than the public token that you use to authenticate the Zonos JS script.
+This token can be retrieved in Dashboard -> Settings -> Integrations.
+The secret token needs to be passed as a header in your API call.

 Example server-side cart creation